LucasGennari/GirinoTheme/README.md

 ## Motivation

   It is my first WordPress experience and I was very excited about that.
 I created this theme especially for my brother, who is a blogger.
-He is use my theme now.
+He is using my theme right now.
 Check it out http://quasecientista.com.br/.

 ## Installation